In Dundas BI, you can set up actions or interactions on any visualization, filter, or component, or view such as a dashboard.

 Go to the Properties window, and in the Main tab scroll down to the Actions category.

-Expand the actions list you're interested in, such as the Click actions list.
+Expand the list of actions you're interested in, such as the Click actions.

-Click the menu to the right, and choose a type of action.
+Click the menu icon on the right, and choose a type of action.
 We will select Pop-up.

 Configure the interaction.